Art lovers take note: There are few places with quite as many galleries per capita as there are in the Sonoma Wine Country town of Healdsburg.

 Bob Johnson Art Gallery (314 Center St., Healdsburg, 707-529-3755) presents an upstairs suite of four gallery spaces, a design studio, and a private art library in the 1885 Gobbi building.
 In furnished and decorated rooms, Johnson presents a cross-section of representational art, as well as a variety of his illustration work, from wine cartoons to fine art renderings.

-And Aerena Galleries & Gardens (115 Plaza St., 707-603-8783) brings the "life aesthetic" of its locations in Napa Valley's Yountville and St. Helena to the Healdsburg Plaza with contemporary art, sculpture, and furnishings in 3,700 square feet of gallery space.
+Aerena Gallery Healdsburg (115 Plaza St., 707-603-8783) brings the "life aesthetic" of its locations in Napa Valley's Yountville and St. Helena to the Healdsburg Plaza with contemporary art, sculpture, and furnishings in 3,700 square feet of gallery space.

 The Harris Gallery (320 Healdsburg Ave., 707-547-7923 or 707-480-8291) highlights work by a father and son team, Marc (M.C.)
 Harris and A3L3XZAND3R Harris.
 The father's neo-cubist inventions and richly colored modernist landscapes are widely collected, while the classically trained son is known for his impressionist landscapes, cloud formations, and elegant figure works.